vytorrennan/e-comerce/README.md

 # e-comerce
-Example of e-comerce in django
+Example of e-commerce in django